cloudant-labs/graphdb-slate/source/includes/_account.md

 Your account, which lives at `https://YOUR_USERNAME.cloudant.com`, is your entry point for Cloudant's API.

+Your dashboard is always `https://YOUR_USERNAME.cloudant.com/dashboard.html` unless you want to use the old interface, which is `https://cloudant.com/dashboard/#!/`.

 ## Ping

 To see if your Cloudant account is accessible, make a `HEAD` against `https://YOUR_USERNAME.cloudant.com`.